ophub/amlogic-s9xxx-openwrt/README.md

 The latest version of the OpenWrt firmware can be downloaded in [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases).
 Some important update instructions can be found in [ChangeLog.md](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/ChangeLog.md) documents.

-This OpenWrt firmware is packaged using ***`Flippy's`*** [Amlogic S9xxx Kernel for OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx), and the [Install and Upgrade scripts](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/install-program), etc. Special thanks The maker `Flippy`.

-Welcome to use `forks` for [personalized OpenWrt firmware configuration](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/router_config/Documentation.md).
-If you like it, Please click the `stars`.
+This OpenWrt firmware is packaged using ***`Flippy's`*** Amlogic S9xxx Kernel for OpenWrt, and the Install and Upgrade scripts, etc. Welcome to use `Forks` for [personalized OpenWrt firmware configuration](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/router_config/Documentation.md).
+If you like it, Please click the `Star`.

 ## OpenWrt Firmware instructions